 - Copy the code below the 'Show hints' button [Note: you can change the text of this button by editing it directly in the code]

-Please note that Launchpad (formerly known as the "in-app widget targeting is available as a feature only in our Growth plans and above.
+Please note that Launchpad (formerly known as the "in-app widget" or "announcement center") is available as a feature only in our Growth plans and above.

-The in-app widget allows your users to recall feature announcements, offers, or updates.
-Our in-app widget will store slideouts and modals.
-We use our widget in our Appcues dashboard and have it set to look like an inbox icon, but you can use any image file that makes the most sense for your platform, like a question mark or alarm icon.
+Launchpad allows your users to recall feature tours, announcements, and more, on-demand.
+We use Launchpad to power the "Resources" item in the navigation on the lefthand side of Appcues' user interface.
+You can use any image file that makes the most sense for your platform, like a question mark or alarm icon.